Elaine Zaple Gulliver Integrative Psychotherapist:Art Therapist:EMDR Therapist

-For over 35 years I have worked in the United Kingdom, South East Asia and the Middle East as a nurse, counsellor and art psychotherapist.
+For over 45 years I have worked in the United Kingdom, South East Asia and the Middle East as a nurse, counsellor and art psychotherapist.
 My passion for working with people is as strong now as it was when I began working in the voluntary sector in my early teens.
+I currently work in the NHS.

-Currently, I work in a variety of settings alongside private practice; including a charity supporting young families working with the parents.
-Mobile Art Psychotherapy (MAP), an initiative I founded in 2016 for an NGO working with street children and marginalised adolescents in Kenya, and offering training to teachers and outreach staff.
-I also work for the Institute for Arts in Therapy and Education where I gained my MA in Integrative Arts Psychotherapy and continue with my own art practice.
+In recent years my experience has been in a variety of settings, including with a charity supporting young families working with the parents, a homeless charity and an Art Therapy project I founded in 2016 for an NGO working with street children and marginalised adolescents in Kenya.
+I have also worked for the Institute for Arts in Therapy and Education where I gained my MA in Integrative Arts Psychotherapy and continue with my own art practice.
+I currently work for the NHS and in private practice.

 As an Integrative Arts Psychotherapist trained in both Talking and Art Therapies, I draw on psychodynamic and humanistic theories alongside neuroscience, attachment, mentalization and mindfulness.
 This integrative approach enables me to be flexible and tailor the therapy to the individual needs of each client.